wildanazz/gcn-http-server/README.md

 # Multi-layer GCN on Facebook Large Page-Page Network Dataset (Multi-Class Node Classification)

-## Introduction to GCN:
+## Introduction to GCN
-Multi-layer GCN is a type of neural network specifically designed for graph-structured data, where nodes represent entities and edges represent relationships between these entities.
-This neural network can be used to perform various tasks on graph dataset, such as node classification, link prediction, or clustering.
+A Multi-layer Graph Convolutional Network (GCN) is a neural network architecture designed for graph-structured data, where nodes represent entities and edges denote relationships between them.
+GCNs can be utilized for various tasks, including node classification, link prediction, and clustering.
+#### Architecture Overview:
-- Input Layer: Takes node features and the adjacency matrix as inputs.
+- Input Layer: Accepts node features and the adjacency matrix.
-- Hidden Layers: Each layer performs a graph convolution operation, aggregating information from the neighboring nodes.
-The depth (number of layers) depends on the complexity of the task.
+- Hidden Layers: Each layer performs a graph convolution operation, aggregating information from neighboring nodes.
+The number of hidden layers can be adjusted based on task complexity.
-- Output Layer: For tasks like node classification, this layer produces a label prediction for each node.
-For link prediction, this layer could output the probability of an edge between pairs of nodes.
+- Output Layer: For node classification, this layer outputs label predictions for each node.
+For link prediction, it provides probabilities of edges between node pairs.
-#### Implementation:
+#### Implementation Steps:
-1. Create N by N adjacency matrix (N is nodes number)
+1. Create an N x N adjacency matrix (where N is the number of nodes).
-2. Create N by D matrix (D is features number)
+2. Create an N x D feature matrix (where D is the number of features).
-3. Normalize the adjacency and the features matrix
+3. Normalize both the adjacency and feature matrices.
-4. Create a Two Layer Graph Convolutional Network model
+4. Construct a two-layer Graph Convolutional Network model.
-5. Train & test the dataset
+5. Train and test the model on the dataset.

-## Dependencies Required:
+## Dependencies:
 - Python
 - Numpy
 - Pytorch